riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### [2.1](#QCSG)   Quantum Particles

 Although this document is focused towards computer scientists, it is important to learn about the nature of quantum particles to understand where qubits come from.
-This explanation will only scrape the surface of the wonderful world of quantum particles, but it will suffice for the purposes of this document.
+This explanation will only scrape the surface of the wonderful world of quantum physics, but it will suffice for the purposes of this document.

 Quantum particles have close ties to _waves_, a mathematical function which can be described by four attributes: the amplitude, frequency, and horizonal & vertical shifts.
 A wave function has the following form:
 $$